 Now before you start reading, let me first clarify that I AM NOT AN EXPERT on the subject matter of being charismatic and truth be told, I AM NOT THE MOST EXCITING PERSON IN THE WORLD nor will I ever be.

-I do however want and wish I could be more vibrant in social situations.
+I do however want to be more vibrant in social situations.
 Less of a wallflower if you will.
-Not so much because I care what others think of me, which I actually do but more because I admire charismatic and lively people.
+Not so much because I care what others think of me, which I actually do but because I admire charismatic and lively people.
 I strive to continually evolve and improve myself and this is one way in which I have chosen to do it.

 Why Am I So Boring?- My story of feeling like a boring person

-Trying to be and feel less boring, is an issue which I have struggled with ever since I was a child.
-I think worrying if I was DULL other people or not must have been what made me so damn shy.
+I have struggled with the insecure worry that other people find me boring and uninteresting since I was a child.
+Less so now but my childhood worries definitely marked me for life.
+I think worrying if I was DULL to others must have been what made me so damn shy.
 Shy to the point where It was debilitating.
 I would freeze or become silent because I was so afraid of what other people might think of me.
+I would sit silently in social situations not wanting to draw attention to me or make the wrong move.
 Later on in life, as a teenager, it just became normal for me to shrink into the background or act awkward in social settings.

 I was the kid who ate lunch alone